esarker97/Applied-Machine-Learning-Portfolio/GMU AIT 664/README.md

 This project was completed as part of a course assignment.
 While it's not open for direct contributions, feedback and suggestions are welcome.

 License:
 This project is for educational purposes only.
+The dataset used may have its own licensing terms.